 Helpful Hints for your City Hall Wedding

-We have learned quite a bit over the years while photographing San Francisco City Hall weddings.
-As time goes by, we find ourselves providing more and more advice to our couples to make the whole process easier and more enjoyable.
+We have learned many things over the past few years while photographing San Francisco City Hall weddings.
+As time goes by, we find ourselves providing a considerable amount of advice to our couples with intent of making the whole process easier and more enjoyable.
 With this in mind, we decided it would be useful to share some of our expertise and provide some helpful hints on how to get married at San Francisco city hall.
 We are also happy to answer any specific questions you might have regarding any of this information so feel free to email us if your question is not answered below.
 As noted elsewhere in this website, we provide free wedding planning for any of those who want it.
 There is no charge for this service and you do not need to book us for your wedding photography.
-For those who want this type of service we ask that you please email us at firstname.lastname@example.org.
+For those who want to avail themselves of this type of service we ask that you please email us at firstname.lastname@example.org.
 Please provide us the specific questions you have and the wedding month you are considering at San Francisco City Hall.
 The month is important, because sometimes the advise may be different depending upon the time of the year.